 Before your consultation, you should also zero in on your desired budget.
 To get a ballpark estimate, I recommend listing the products and materials you’ll want for your home, searching quickly online to find their going rates, and adding it all up.
 Just keep in mind that this sum does not include any necessary labor or professional design services.

-If you are a Full Service Design client, we will develop a detailed furnishings budget together during our schematic phase.
+For all full service design projects, we will develop a detailed furnishings budget together during our schematic phase.

 Step 5.
 Assemble All the Necessary Pieces

 You wouldn’t start assembling a puzzle if you were missing half the pieces, would you?
-Exactly.
-If you’ve booked a Design Direction Consultation with us and want our advice on palette, paint colors, materials, etc. — have those samples ready!

 6. Refine Your Aesthetic